 To purchase The Memoirs of Lady HyeGyong, click HERE.

-In 1795, Lady Hyegyeong started writing in hopes to shed light on all the events that had occurred surrounding her family.
-It was a memoir of rebuttal for all the criticisms her family had to endure and in hopes to restore her family's honor and integrity.
+In 1795, Lady Hyegyeong started writing in hopes of shedding light on all the events that had occurred surrounding her family.
+It was a memoir of rebuttal for all the criticisms her family had to endure, in hopes of restoring her family's honor and integrity.

-The memoir she wrote in 1801 was one that was written in outrage and was meant for the king at that time, her grandson, King Sungjo.
-It was written in response to her brother's execution and wanting to reclaim his honor.
+The memoir she wrote in 1801 was one that was written in outrage and was meant for the king at the time, her grandson, King Sungjo.
+It was written in response to her brother's execution and her desire to reclaim his honor.

 The memoir of 1802 was more or less the same as the Memoir of 1801 but focused more on King Jeongjo's filial piety and how he planned to restore the honor of his father and the rest of the Hong family.
 Unfortunately, he died before he was able to see it to completion.

 I cannot recommend enough The Memoirs of Lady Hyegyong.
-If you are interested in Korean history and the inner makings of the royal courts, this book is a great read.
+If you are interested in Korean history and the inner workings of the royal courts, this book is a great read.

 This blog post will continue to be updated as I continue to find more information from the memoirs.